SonyaBlinova/ml-project-1-SES/README.md

 ## Results:
 ### ```BaselineModels.ipynb```

-notebook for analysis for base models.
+This is a jupyter Notebook for analysis for base models

 ### ```DataPreprocessedModels.ipynb```

-notebook with dataprocessing and feature expansion.
+Notebook with dataprocessing and feature expansion.